Skip to main content

 Each ACCEPTED candidate will have until August 1* of that summer to return the following:

-• Obtain a health physical provided by the Employee Health Department at Peconic Bay Medical Center, including a DRUG SCREENING.
+• Proof of liability insurancePerform a health physical provided by the Employee Health Department at Peconic Bay Medical Center, including a DRUG SCREENING

 • Applicants who wish to have an exception granted to any of the above standards or to wish to claim a special situation for an appeal to the Admissions Committee must state the request in writing giving full details and supporting documentation.
 This should be directed to the attention of the Program Director.